 Choosing the Best Products to Get Rid of Bats

 There are two major types of product you can use to get rid of bats.
 Both are no-kill alternatives, and each serves a different function.

-When you need to evict a bat or other critter, exclusion devices are a big help.
-These are one-way doors that allow the critter to leave through an entry point but not get back inside.
+When you need to evict a bat or other critter, one-way exclusion devices are a big help.
+Generally, they’re special doors that allow the critter to leave through an entry point but not get back inside.
 These devices are meant to be temporary and you should seal up those entry points once all your unwanted critters are stuck outside.

 Bats in the Attic

 Chances are, this will be the place bats will congregate in your home.
 In fact, mice, rats, raccoons, and flying squirrels love the attic as well.

 A good attic will provide warmth, food sources, and a perfect environment for raising young.
 Things get even more complicated if you lack an attic and you have bats in roof crawl spaces that lack easy access.

 In a case like this, you will need to hire a professional bat control expert to safely extract the live bats.
 The good news is that you can take a few steps to evict the adults (the exterminator will have to remove any young) by dealing with entry points.

 This process is fairly straightforward but can be used for a variety of pests, not just bats.